|Leitz 50mm ƒ/2.0 dual range Summicron lens in original box.|

 |Dual range Summicron with goggles attached on the flat plate.
 The lens has been extended to its closest focus distance.|

-My stepdad bought the DR in the pictures above in 1962.
+My stepdad bought the DR in the pictures above in 1966 or 1967.
 This lens and M2 camera took family pictures in Greece and traveled to Asia, Africa, the Indian Ocean, and North America.
 Now it photographs urban decay in Mississippi.
 This one has pristine coating.

 - M2 w/50mm f/2 rigid Summicron 423.00

 |Optical unit and focus mount of Summicon-DR lens.
 Serial numbers must match.|